SamarthBhogre/SamarthBhogre/README.md

 ### 👋 Hey there!

-  - 🔭 Currently diving into an exciting Collage Project
+  - 🔭 Currently diving into an exciting Project
   - 🌱 On a journey to master Python
   - 👯 Open to collaborations on innovative Python Projects
   - 💬 Ask me anything about Web Development